huvaso/TopicModeling_Inspiration/README.md

 8) embeddings_skip_inspired_by(): analyze the semantic relationship between words belonging to the topic "Inspired by" and a specific word (e.g., sport or person)
 9) wordclouds(): visualize the wordclouds from words found with the embeddings function

-Please, if you have some questions, do not hesitate to contact us (halatrista@pucp.pe).
+Please, if you have some questions, do not hesitate to contact us (mn.hernanim@up.edu.pe, halatrista@pucp.pe).